kevintruong/til/FileSystem/File-System,-Part-3:-Permissions.md

 The 's' bit means execute and set-uid; the effective userid of the process will be different from the parent process.
 In this example it will be root

 ## What's the difference between getuid() and geteuid()?
-* `getuid` returns the real user id (zero if logged in as root)
-* `geteuid` returns the effective userid (zero if acting as root, e.g. due to the setuid flag set on a program)
+-`getuid` returns the real user id (zero if logged in as root) -`geteuid` returns the effective userid (zero if acting as root, e.g. due to the setuid flag set on a program)

 ## How do I ensure only privileged users can run my code?
-* Check the effective permissions of the user by calling `geteuid()`.
+-Check the effective permissions of the user by calling `geteuid()`.
 A return value of zero means the program is running effectively as root.

 [Go to File System: Part 4](https://github.com/angrave/SystemProgramming/wiki/File-System,-Part-4:-Working-with-directories)